 My permanent full professorship has included periods of intense administrative dedication, especially when I was Head of the Political Science Department.
 In 2014-2016, however, I had the luxury of spending two academic years as Research Director at Helsinki Collegium for Advanced Studies.

-My main project in 2014-2016 is on global non-state representation.
+My main project in 2014-2016 was on global non-state representation.
 Some themes of the project are very briefly expressed in this short piece on Occupy Representation.
 You can also read something on the project at the site of the Helsinki Collegium.

 The other one is my contribution Occupy representation and democratise prefiguration: Speaking for others in global justice movements that appeared in a special issue of the journal Capital & Class.
 The latter should be open access for some time, but if not, you can find a copy of the article also here.

-Apart from the more theoretical research on global political economy and transnational social movements, I have spent much of 2014-2016 working in and on Brazil.
-In 2014 I was Visiting Professor at State University of Rio de Janeiro.
+Apart from the more theoretical research on global political economy and transnational social movements, I spent much of 2014-2016 working in and on Brazil.
+Throughout 2014 I was Visiting Professor at State University of Rio de Janeiro.
 I also gave talks in various parts of the country and by 2015 I completed visits to all the 26 states of Brazil.